hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 ![Deviation Penalty](src/main/resources/readme/FittedPurityDeviationPenalty.png)

+The total deviation penalty is calculated from the minor and major allele as:

+`Deviation Penalty = (MinorAlleleDeviationPenalty + MajorAlleleDeviationPenalty) * ObservedBAF`

 #### Event Penalty

 An event penalty is intended to further penalise [sample ploidy,purity] combinations based on the number of alterations required to get from a normal diploid chromosome to the implied minor and major allele ploidies.